Genre: Sci-Fi/Star Trek

 Kirk and Ciana attend a reception where the Space Cow ambassador and key Federation Council members will try working things out.
 Things go wrong: Ambassador Sarek (Spock's father) and Uhura are taken hostage, beamed out of the conference center by Space Cows who want to sabotage the peace talks.

-So now Kirk and Ciana have to go to Djana to try getting the hostages back AND to get the Space Cows talking to each other.
+So now Kirk and Ciana have to go to Djana to try getting the hostages back AND to get the Space Cows moo-ing to each other again.

 McCoy gets himself kidnapped by a Vulcan carrying the spirit of a long-dead Vulcan Mind Lord bent on training Romulans (they used to be Vulcans, y'know) to use his fearsome powers.